 3.2 If carried out by the Licensee, the entire cannabis destruction process must be captured on the premises’ surveillance system, and must be overseen by a Licensed Manager or Licensed Retail Operator.

-3.3 Destruction of cannabis that is ineligible for sale must be performed on a monthly basis, at a minimum.
+3.3 Destruction of cannabis that is ineligible for sale, except cannabis that is contained within a vapour product, must be performed on a monthly basis, at a minimum.

 3.4 Licensees must inform the AGCO of any destroyed cannabis in accordance with the Notification Requirements.
 [New: May, 2019]